Android0x09/nccaw-2020-writeup/Challenges/Analyze/3/README.md

 Which NICE Specialty Area involves collecting and disseminating information about cyber threat actor cultural aspects, including language?

-### Answer:
+## Answer:

 Language Analysis

-### Solution:
+## Solution:

-The NICE Security Framework for Categories/Specialty Areas can be found at the following website:
+The NICE Cybersecurity Framework for Categories/Specialty Areas can be found at the following website:

 https://niccs.cisa.gov/workforce-development/cyber-security-workforce-framework?category=Analyze